 - Also present in Soldier of Fortune 2, with the standard 10-round box mag, as the second shotgun found after the Mossberg 590.
 The sheer carnage that can be unleashed by holding down the trigger makes it worthy enough, but it's very difficult to control; you also have the option of changing it to a surprisingly stable semi-auto mode, and with the USAS being magazine-fed, it's an excellent weapon whenever it appears.
 Mooks fire it in full auto as well, making them especially dangerous.

-- Modern Warfare 3, with a lowered magazine capacity (6, the lowest of all the game's shotguns) but surprisingly long range; it's also one of the very few shotguns in the series to actually receive a buff to its damage in a patch.
+- Call of Duty: Modern Warfare 3, with a lowered magazine capacity (6, the lowest of all the game's shotguns) but surprisingly long range; it's also one of the very few shotguns in the series to actually receive a buff to its damage in a patch.

 - Battlefield 3, commonly found in the Kaffarov level, as well as an available multiplayer all-class unlock; for balance reasons, the magazine capacity is reduced to 7, though the extended mag attachment is available.
 Users are still often frowned and looked down upon - before it was nerfed, the USAS-12 with frag rounds was an absolute terror.
 Also available in Battlefield 4 as a pickup weapon with an ACOG and, again, frag rounds, though with rather poor accuracy even when aiming.

 - Top-tier shotgun in Far Cry 2, seen with a 20-round drum magazine even though it only has 12 shots, though its fast rate of fire and power in close range comes at the expense of reliability - the gun will visibly corrode a bit with every single shell you put through it.

 - Appears towards the end of Syphon Filter 2, of special note is the final boss fight where you have to use one to knock Jason Chance, who's head to toe in advanced body armour, into the spinning tail rotor of a parked helicopter.